webtechnick/CakePHP-Facebook-Plugin/readme.markdown

 	<?php echo $this->Facebook->logout(array('redirect' => array('controller' => 'users', 'action' => 'logout'))); ?>

 This will log out of the facebook authentication and then redirect to your authentication logout for you to finish the logout.

+### Facebook Auth Callbacks

+There are three callbacks available to use, each are defined in the controller and are optional to use.

+* `beforeFacebookSave` handle the user to save into the users table.
+If returned false, creation is haulted.

+	//Add an email field to be saved along with creation. function beforeFacebookSave(){
+		$this->Connect->authUser['User']['email'] = $this->Connect->user('email');
+		return true; //Must return true or will not save.
+	}

+* `beforeFacebookLogin` Handle the user before logging the user into Auth.

+	function beforeFacebookLogin($user){
+		//Logic to happen before a facebook login
+	}

+* `afterFacebookLogin` Handle any needed functionality right after a successful Auth Login

+	function afterFacebookLogin(){
+		//Logic to happen after successful facebook login.
+		$this->redirect('/custom_facebook_redirect');
+	}

 # Advanced Helper Feature Examples
 	<?php echo $this->Facebook->comments(); ?>